Mughal–Portuguese conflicts

 Mughal–Portuguese conflicts refers to the various armed engagements between the forces of the Portuguese Empire in India and the Mughal Empire, between the 16th century and the 18th century.

 The Mughal Empire came into direct contact with the Portuguese Empire in 1573 after Akbar annexed Gujarat, which bordered the Portuguese territories of Dio, Damaon & Bassein (Vasai) near Portuguese Bombay.
 The Portuguese governor António de Noronha then signed a treaty with Akbar, officially establishing bilateral relations between Portugal and the Moghal Empire.

 Hostilities usually broke out because of diplomatic blunders, or steadfast Portuguese rejection of Mughal demands for tribute.

 Despite occasional incidents, Mughal-Portuguese relations were usually pragmatic in practice, as the Moghals prioritised land and Portuguese authorities the sea.
 Starting in 1573, the Mughals agreed not to harbour pirate fleets, welcomed Portuguese ambassadors and Jesuit missions in Agra and in return the Portuguese Crown granted a single naval license or cartaz each year to the Mughal emperors, who in effect tacitly acknowledged Portuguese naval supremacy.

 Conflict with the Portuguese also caused the Mughal Empire to favour relations with the English East India Company, who were allowed to open a trading post at Surat, in the hopes that the English might be of assistance against the Portuguese.

-Background

-Portugal established direct contact with India after Vasco da Gama first reached the subcontinent by sea via the Cape Route in 1498.
-A first fortress was then built in the allied Kingdom of Cochin in 1502 in exchange for a military alliance against the Zamorin of Calicut and Goa was captured by Afonso de Albuquerque in 1510.

-The Sultanate of Gujarat was hostile towards the Portuguese but when war broke out between Sultan Bahadur of Gujarat and Humayun in 1532, Bahadur offered Portugal the territory of Bassein in exchange for peace and military assistance against the Mughals.
-The Portuguese governor of India Nuno da Cunha agreed and the Treaty of Bassein was signed in 1534.
-Bahadur was however routed in battle and as a result, the following year he allowed the Portuguese to erect a formidable fortress at the strategically important Island of Diu in the southern tip of the Kathiawar Peninsula, in exchange for protection should his sultanate fall.

-Gujarat was subsequently invaded by Mughal troops and under these circumstances they first clashed with the Portuguese, though the region would only be annexed in 1573.